2025-26 Edition

 Introduction to statistical methods for analyzing data from experiments and surveys.
 Methods covered include two-sample procedures, analysis of variance, simple and multiple linear regression.

-Prerequisite: STATS 7 or STATS 8 or AP Statistics or (STATS 120A and STATS 120B and STATS 120C).
-AP Statistics with a minimum score of 3
+Prerequisite: STATS 7 or STATS 8 or STATS 67 or AP Statistics with a minimum score of 3 or (STATS 120A and STATS 120B and STATS 120C).

-Restriction: School of Info & Computer Sci students only.
+Restrictions: School of Information and Computer Sciences students only.

 STATS 111.
 Statistical Methods for Data Analysis II.
 4 Units.